Ashwell Prince: International breakthrough

 Prince made his Test debut in February 2002, against Australia at the Wanderers.
-His inclusion in the side was partly due to the quota system in South Africa.
-He however justified his spot in the side by making 49 and top scoring.
-In the third Test at Durban he narrowly missed out on a half century again but his 48 was influential in his sides victory.
+His inclusion in the team was partly due to the quota system in South Africa.
+He however justified his spot in the team by making 49 and top scoring.
+In the third Test at Durban he narrowly missed out on a half century again but his 48 was influential in his teams victory.

 In 2002–03 he struggled in series against Bangladesh and Sri Lanka and was dropped from the team.
-With good form in domestic cricket he came back into the side in 2004–05 and played two Tests against the Zimbabweans.
+With good form in domestic cricket he came back into the team in 2004–05 and played two Tests against the Zimbabweans.
 In the second match he made his maiden Test hundred, finishing unbeaten on 139.
 This was enough to get him a ticket on the plane over to the West Indies and in the fourth Test at Antigua he made 131 and set a South African 5th wicket record partnership of 267 with Jacques Kallis.

 The South Africans travelled to Australia the following summer and then met up again on home soil.
 Throughout both legs of the series Prince had trouble facing up against Shane Warne, being dismissed by him seven times in the six Test matches.
 Along with his debut series which was played against Australia Prince had fallen victim to Warne a total of eleven times (the highest of any South African batter in Test cricket).
 Despite this he still managed a couple of good innings.
 The first came in the third Test at Sydney where he again batted well with Kallis and made 119.
 Three matches later but this time in South Africa, Prince top scored in South Africa's first innings at the Wanderers and made 93.

 During the Australia leg of the series the South Africans are said to have copped racial abuse with Prince being one of the victims.
 In the 1st Test at the WACA Ground in Perth during the 2005–06 season he alleged that sections of the crowd were calling him kaffir, a racial slur referring to "African slaves".

-Later in 2006 New Zealand played an away series in South Africa and after they managed an 8 for 593 declared at Cape Town Prince made an unbeaten 108 to help his side escape with a draw.
+Later in 2006 New Zealand played an away series in South Africa and after they managed an 8 for 593 declared at Cape Town Prince made an unbeaten 108 to help his team escape with a draw.

 With Graeme Smith injured, who usually led the team, and Jacques Kallis unavailable, Prince was named as South Africa's captain for their two-Test tour of Sri Lanka in July 2006.
 He was their first ever non-white and Haroon Lorgat commented "Ashwell's appointment is a non-event although the enormity and significance of it should not be missed".
-Despite making two 50s in the series his side struggled and lost 2–0.
+Despite making two 50s in the series his team struggled and lost 2–0.
 The first Test saw Mahela Jayawardene (who scored 374) and Kumar Sangakkara (287) share a world record partnership of 624, and the second was lost by just one wicket while took Muttiah Muralitharan took 22 wickets in the series.